 Prime Healthcare Among Top Health Systems In the Nation

-Prime Healthcare Services and the non-profit Prime Healthcare Foundation employ more than 30,000 people and own and operate 28 acute care hospitals in California, Kansas, Nevada, New Jersey, Pennsylvania, Rhode Island and Texas.
+Prime Healthcare Services and the non-profit Prime Healthcare Foundation employ nearly 43,000 people and own and operate 43 acute care hospitals in California, Florida, Georgia, Kansas, Michigan, Missouri, Nevada, New Jersey, Ohio, Pennsylvania, Rhode Island, Texas, Alabama and Missouri.
 Prime Healthcare was recognized as a Top 15 Health System in the nation in 2013 and 2012.
 It also earned the distinction in 2009.

 With nearly 3,000 U.S. hospitals surveyed, the hospitals demonstrated that high-quality patient outcomes can be achieved while improving efficiency.
 If all hospitals in the U.S. performed at the same level as the 100 Top Hospitals award winners: